zNaLa/docs/docs/FAQ.md

 ![MentionPrefixC](/img/docs/faq/rythm-c.png)

-You can also use mention as a prefix!
+You can also mention Rythm as a prefix!

 ![MentionAsPrefix](/img/docs/faq/mention-as-prefix.png)